jaghaimo/starpocalypse/README.md

 When using mods that add new stations, it is generally a good idea to add them all to the database even if you do not plan to use them in the faction map.

+**New Game Module**

+The list of factions affected by item removal rules are found in `itemRemoverFactions.csv`.
+The list of items removed can be found in `itemRemoverItems.csv`.

+**Reputation Module**

+The blacklist file `reputationBlacklist.csv` controls which factions will NOT adjust their reputation of the player.

 **Submarket Module**